-Summertime is fast approaching and the Great Smoky Mountains are calling!
+Summertime is fast approaching making it a great time to check out our Smoky Mountains Vacation Guides.
 What better way to enjoy this sunny season than experiencing what these wondrous mountains have to offer.
 To get the most out of your trip to the Smokies, here is a guide about the things to do in the Smoky Mountains in the summer that is definitely one for the books.

 What Are The Smoky Mountains Known For?